 - Opted out: receives no Medicare reimbursement except in emergencies

-Finding an emergency dentist in your neighborhood that takes Medicare Part A or B is the easiest because the pool of eligible providers expands when you have an urgent need for immediate oral care.
+Finding an emergency dentist in your neighborhood that takes Medicare Part A or B is the easiest because the pool of eligible providers expands when you urgently need immediate oral care.
 Plus, the program pays for select services.

 - Typically, Medicare does not pay claims for covered services to providers who opt out of the program.
 However, CMS suspends this rule during emergencies, meaning you can choose any dentist with immediate availability.

-- Parts A and B sometimes pay for emergency oral care when the treatment is an integral part of a covered procedure, as illustrated by these opposite examples.
+- Parts A and B sometimes pay for emergency oral care when the treatment is integral to a covered procedure, as these opposite examples illustrate.